Harshita-Rupani29/Log-Helper_agent/SETUP.md

-# Log Helper: Complete Setup Guide
+# Shelly: Complete Setup Guide

 This guide provides a comprehensive walkthrough for setting up, configuring, and using the Log Helper project across different platforms and shell environments.